B-AROL-O/ARNEIS/docs/howto/howto-install-eclipse-capella.md

 ## Introduction to Eclipse Capella™

-Eclipse Capella™ is a comprehensive, extensible and field-proven MBSE tool and method to successfully design systems architecture.
+Eclipse Capella™ is a comprehensive, extensible, and field-proven MBSE tool and method to design systems architecture successfully.

 <https://www.youtube.com/watch?v=WSzlN4YT3gM>